How do we know whether our feedback is effective? And what kind of feedback does students find useful?

 Teaching Strategy: Differentiated Instruction (by readiness) (more…)

-#Open Classroom 12: Rhetorical Questioning & Characterization Through Speech in a Higher Chinese Classroom
+#Open Classroom 12: Rhetorical Questioning and Characterization Through Speech in a Higher Chinese Classroom

 Topic: Characterization through speech & Rhetorical questioning